Genocide Education Outreach (GEO) Program

 GEO connects interested community educational institutions (high schools, religious communities, human rights organizations, public libraries, community colleges) with qualified graduate students who can lead a guest lecture or workshop session on a topic that matches community needs.
 CHGS pairs graduate students with the community organizations based on area of specialization, facilitates session development, planning, material and logistical support.

-GEO is free for the community, and graduate student contributions are recognized.
+GEO is free for the community, and graduate students are recognized for their contributions.

 In GEO's first two years, CHGS paired eight schools and community organizations with seven graduate students and helped develop curricula for the Minneapolis Public School system.
 In 2017, GEO received the Public Sociology Award for reaching beyond the university to make positive change through learning and research.